azaghal/factorio-beyond-vanilla-extended/README.md

     > Build the road?
 Or solar panels?
 Why not both?
 Replace the immobile, blocking variants of solar panels with fully animated variants that retract and extend as you approach them by foot or by car.
 Eases base traversal and makes for a fantastic Mexican wave.

+### Visuals

+-   Improved glow effects for reactors and heat pipes ([Realistic Reactor Glow](https://mods.factorio.com/mod/RealisticReactorGlow) and [Realistic Heat Glow](https://mods.factorio.com/mod/Realistic_Heat_Glow))

+    > Enjoy the glow colour of a nuclear reaction the way *scientistis* intended it, and get a small boost to your visual experience through improved glow effects for the heat pipe elements.

 Known issues
 ------------